Ensuring Your Child Is Provided for Following a Divorce

 One effective enforcement tool is license suspension.
 The Office of the Attorney General collaborates with licensing agencies to suspend various licenses of noncustodial parents who do not pay their child support.
 These can include driver’s licenses, professional licenses, and even recreational licenses.

-Denying Passport Applications and Renewals
+Denying Passport Applications & Renewals

 Noncustodial parents who owe more than $2500 in child support payments may find themselves unable to obtain a new passport or renew an existing one if they have outstanding child support obligations.
 This measure serves as a significant incentive for compliance, particularly for those who need to travel internationally.